 - Check your bottle of peppermint flavoring carefully.
 If you have peppermint oil, it’s super concentrated, so you’ll only need a very few drops to get a nice balance between mint and butter.
 If you have peppermint extract, you may need 1/2 to even 1 teaspoon since extract is much less potent than the oil.

-- Don’t think you can dry the mints out in the oven.
+- Let your mints set up at room temperature.
+Don’t think you can dry the mints out in the oven.
 The butter will just melt out, and that is not at all what we want.

 How to Make Marbled Butter Mints

 If you look in the photos, the blue mints are marbled.